Fabián Estoyanoff: Club career

 Born in Montevideo, Estoyanoff started his career at Centro Atlético Fénix in 2000, and was loaned to Peñarol two years later.
 In 2005 he signed a five-year contract with Valencia CF in Spain, but never represented the club during his tenure, which included several loan spells.

 Estoyanoff made his La Liga debut in the 2005–06 season, appearing regularly as Cádiz CF were relegated.
 The following campaign, he also featured consistently for Deportivo de La Coruña (although mainly as a substitute), scoring the game's only goal in a start against RCD Mallorca at home, through a penalty.

 Valencia loaned Estoyanoff again for 2007–08, and he started out with Real Valladolid, where a lack of playing time prompted another loan, with a return to Uruguay and Peñarol in January 2008.
 There, he once again teamed up with Carlos Bueno; he played in Spain as a non-foreigner, having received an Italian passport.

 Estoyanoff was finally released by Valencia in June 2008, eventually agreeing on a move to Panionios FC, having a successful first season in the Super League Greece.
 In 2010, the 28-year-old re-joined former side Peñarol on loan, and the move was made permanent the following year.

-In January 2015, Estoyanoff signed for Al Nassr FC in the Saudi Professional League.
+In January 2015, Estoyanoff signed for Al-Nassr FC in the Saudi Professional League.
 On 5 May, after his team had suffered a 1–3 home loss to Lekhwiya SC in the AFC Champions League, he attacked opposing player Nam Tae-hee from behind in the tunnel, being subsequently fined in 50% of his salary.

+After retiring in December 2024 aged 42, Estoyanoff – who had five spells at Peñarol, winning four Primera División championships and finishing second in the 2011 Copa Libertadores – worked as director of football to his last club Fénix.